widawek/TradingBotMT5_2024/README.md

 # Python Algo Trading Project

-This is a personal algo trading project for MetaTrader5 written in Python.
+This is a personal algo trading project for MetaTrader5 (Windows) written in Python.

 ## How to Run